jtgry/lakemartinminimall/content/_index.md

   button_text: Learn More
   button_url: "/furniture"
 - template: block-image
-  heading: 'About Us'
+  heading: About Us
-  content: 'Family owned and operated by Jason & Scott Lett as of 2013, Lake Martin
+  content: Family owned and operated by Jason & Scott Lett as of 2013, Lake Martin
     Mini Mall is conveniently located on Hwy 63, just north of Eclectic, AL. We offer a wide selection of concrete pottery; including water fountains, statuary, planters, and more!
-We also have an indoor mall full of furniture, clothing, decor and more….as well as being home to the Big Green Egg!'
+We also have an indoor mall full of furniture, clothing, decor and more….as well as being home to the Big Green Egg!
   icon: ''
   image: uploads/DSC_0249.jpg
   image_alignment: left